 Hazardous Materials Management

 Hazardous materials disposal is governed by strict local, provincial and federal regulations.
-RMS manages and handles hazardous materials generated on campus in accordance with these regulations.
+HSE manages and handles hazardous materials generated on campus in accordance with these regulations.
 By following the policies and procedures found on this website, the University will ensure compliance with regulatory requirements, UBC Policies and best management practices.
-For hazardous materials spills please view the Hazardous Materials Spills Procedure website.
+For hazardous materials spills please view the Hazardous Materials Spills Procedures.

 Laboratory wastes and hazardous materials generated by the University through research, academic and operational activities are consolidated, recycled, re-used, neutralized or disposed.
 The Laboratory Pollution Prevention and Waste Management Manual was created to assist the University community in the handling, management and reduction of wastes in the laboratory.